ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

-• Centralized statistical monitoring (CSM): Algorithms continuously scan incoming EDC data for statistical anomalies — unusual clustering of results around cut-off values, implausible within-subject variability, and site-level outliers that indicate data fabrication or systematic entry error.
-Transcelerate's CSM framework is now integrated into major EDC platforms including Medidata Rave and Veeva Vault EDC.
+• Centralized statistical monitoring (CSM): Algorithms continuously scan incoming EDC data for statistical anomalies — unusual clustering of results just below significance thresholds, implausible within-subject variability, site-level outliers suggesting systematic entry error or data fabrication.
+Transcelerate Biopharma's CSM framework, now integrated into Medidata Rave and Veeva Vault EDC, is the industry reference standard.
+Fabrication patterns — where a site's data shows implausibly low variance or unusual distributions — are detectable in ways that manual SDV simply cannot match because no human reviewer looks across all sites simultaneously.

-• Risk indicator scoring: Each site receives a dynamic risk score updated continuously based on protocol deviation rate, query response time, enrollment velocity, and data completeness.
-CRAs are dispatched to high-risk sites rather than on a fixed schedule — reducing monitoring visits by 30–50% while concentrating oversight where it matters.
+• Dynamic risk indicator scoring: Each trial site receives a risk score updated continuously based on protocol deviation rate, query response time, enrollment velocity, data completeness, and safety reporting timeliness.
+CRAs are dispatched to high-risk sites on an as-needed basis rather than on a fixed 6-week schedule.
+In practice, this reduces total monitoring visits by 30–50% while concentrating oversight precisely where data quality or site conduct issues are emerging.

-• Remote SDV with eSource: Wearable devices, connected health monitors, and EHR integrations increasingly generate source data electronically — eliminating the paper trail that traditionally required physical site visits for verification.
+• Remote SDV with eSource integration: Wearable devices, connected health monitors, home glucometers, and EHR integrations generate source data electronically — eliminating the paper trail that historically required physical site visits for verification.
+When the source data and the EDC entry are both electronic and connected, SDV becomes automated rather than manual.

 AI Capabilities by CDM Workflow Area